 Hillbank Health Centre1A Constitution StreetDundee, DD3 6NFTel: 01382 221976

-For results of blood test etc requested by your GP please phone our results clinic between 2.30 and 4.30 any day.
+For Blood test etc requested by your GP please phone our results clinic between 2.30 and 4.30 any day.
 Please give these requests at least a week to come back.
 Any Tests requested by hospital clinicians will be reported back to them.

 Should I see the Doctor or Nurse Practitioner?
 Nurse Practitioners are highly trained specialist nurses who have completed further education and training so that they can provide advanced nursing care and prescribe medication.
 They can provide treatment and advice for many of the problems that traditionally you saw your Dr about in the past.
 If you are unsure if they can deal with your problem please ask at Reception.